Bhutan Visitor Guide

 - US$100 bills do receive a much better exchange rate when exchanging money at local banks, shops or at hotels.

-- Bhutan now has very few ATM machines, due to the introduction of new local banking apps, which are not yet recommended for international tourist visitors, so it is essential you carry USD and/or INR to cover your purchases while in Bhutan.
+- Bhutan now has fewer ATM machines, due to the introduction of local banking apps, so it is essential you carry USD and/or INR to cover your purchases while in Bhutan.

 - There continues to be an on-going problem with Credit Card acceptance.
 Please carry extra US$/INR currency.

-- Australian dollars can be exchanged for Bhutanese Ngultrum at the Paro airport bank or at the airport foreign currency exchange on arrival.
+- Australian dollars can be exchanged for Bhutanese Ngultrum at the Paro airport bank.

 - During Festival periods banks will be closed for up to 4 days at a time – please be prepared!!

-Visa & American Express are now frequently accepted in the larger handicraft shops and in most hotels except in eastern/central Bhutan.
+Visa & MasterCard (and occasionally American Express) are now frequently accepted in the larger handicraft shops and in most hotels except in eastern/central Bhutan.
 When using your credit card please check with the merchant first to ascertain their merchant fee surcharge.

-Please advise your bank of each country you are travelling to, and the dates, before your departure from Australia.
+IMPORTANT & ESSENTIAL: Please advise your bank of each country you are travelling to, and the dates, before your departure from Australia or your country of residence.
 You can generally now do this on-line.
 That way your ATM debit and credit cards will be accepted without interference or extra security checks as you travel.

-Whilst dog numbers are reducing, and their general health is much improved due to a successful and an ongoing program for canine rehab run by the Government, there are still problems with stray dogs and caution is suggested.
-They can be noisy at night…especially in the capital Thimphu and Paro town.
+There are still occasional problems with stray dogs.
+Caution, and avoiding personal contact is suggested and please follow the instructions of your guide.
+Dogs can be noisy at night…especially in the capital Thimphu and Paro town.
 You might consider carrying ear plugs if you are especially sensitive to noise at night.

 Dress for Bhutan:

 The official word is dress should not be too formal.
-Plain, simple and inoffensive clothing, but no singlet tops or short shorts.
-3/4 pants are fine as long as you are not entering Dzongs or Lhakhang’s (temples).
+Plain, simple and inoffensive adventure style clothing is the key.
+No singlet tops or short shorts please.
 Remember to pack warmer clothing for the evenings and try and take just 2 pairs of footwear.
-A pair of comfortable walking shoes or light boots (unless trekking) will see you right for day use and a more comfortable pair of shoes for about the hotels in the evenings.
+A pair of comfortable walking shoes or light boots (unless high altitude trekking) will see you right for day use (including valley hikes) and a more suitable pair of shoes for about the hotels in the evenings.

-Surprisingly every year we have some clients who refuse to adhere to the dress code guidelines below.
-This causes great offence to the Bhutanese and we kindly ask all travellers to respect these requirements and listen to advice from your guide.
+It is essential you adhere to the dress code guidelines below, to avoid offence to the Bhutanese, and we kindly ask all travellers to respect these requirements and listen to advice from your guide.

 - Women can wear a pashmina, or scarf, in lieu of a collared shirt to cover neck & shoulders.